 1970 – 1980

-1970 Records on Wheels appeared, which gave rise to Entertainment One in the future.
+1970 Records on Wheels appeared, which later became Entertainment One.
 The designers played on its name in the logo, depicting two black wheels in wide rings and a frame connecting them.
 This design simultaneously resembled both a skateboard and the underside of a car.
 Above it was the word “RECORDS,” curved like a rainbow.
-His letters were of wide lines and painted in black on top and white on the bottom.
+His letters were in wide lines, painted black at the top and white at the bottom.

 The rest of the brand name was placed under the arch.
 The designers made it completely black and divided it into two lines.
 Notably, the space inside the “O” in “ON” was stylized as a five-pointed star.